AmbireTech/adex-protocol/README.md

 The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered valid.

-One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally the advertiser and a publisher-side [smart platform](/components/smart-platform.md).
+One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally the advertiser and a publisher-side [platforms](#validator-stack-platform).
 That allows the advertiser to make micropayments to multiple publishers (one micropayment per impression), and the publishers are able to withdraw their earnings at any point.

+The possible states of an OUTPACE channel are:

+* Unknown: the channel does not exist yet
+* Active: the channel exists, has a deposit, and it's within the valid period
+* Expired: the channel exists, but it's no longer valid
+* Exhausted: this is a meta-state that's not reflected on-chain; it means Active, but all funds in the channel are spent

 For a full explanation, see [OUTPACE](/OUTPACE.md).